Adapt your presentation to the audience. Differentiate feature from benefit. Prospect even in suspect territory. Remain visible and ‘felt’.

 Adapt your presentation to your audience

-If there is anything credible about a successful politician, it’s his ability to read the crowd; to know what makes each tick.
-The world over politicians have a manifesto.
-It’s the pitch that says what they shall do when they get to power- “No more taxes; a laptop for every child; drug barons will be executed, etc”.
+If there is anything credible about a successful politician, it’s his ability to read the crowd.
+To know what makes each tick.
+The world over, politicians have a manifesto.
+It’s the pitch that says what they shall do when they get to power.
+“No more taxes; a laptop for every child; drug barons will be executed, etc”.
 That’s the product; in theory at least.
 In practice, the politician only sells this in formal settings- at a Presidential debate, for instance.
-In less informal settings he morphs into another creature altogether.
+But, in less informal settings he morphs into another creature altogether.

 Differentiate product feature from benefit

 As political analyst Mutahi Ngunyi’s famous tyranny of numbers prediction proved, ethnicity holds sway in Kenyan politics.
-Based on this knowledge there’s a media house that’s already inviting politicians to sell themselves through the commensurate vernacular station.
-Buyers don’t buy the product as you know it (that’s for classroom understanding); in the field they will buy it as you explain it to them in their language (pun intended).
+Based on this knowledge, there’s a media house that’s already inviting politicians to sell themselves through the commensurate vernacular station.
+You see, buyers don’t buy the product as you know it (that’s for classroom understanding).
+In the field, they will buy it as you explain it to them.
+In their language (pun intended).
 They buy what they feel it can do for them (benefits).

 In your face

+Now then.
 The campaigning politician wholeheartedly embraces the Biblical wisdom that no one lights a lamp and then puts it under a basket.
 He shines his light bright wherever he goes.
 And he will go anywhere there is a crowd.
 Church, school, funeral, nothing is off limits for him so long as it inspires votes.
 The politician is in your face.
-Being ‘seen’ is a cornerstone to successful selling.
+You see, being ‘seen’ is a cornerstone to successful selling.
 You do not necessarily have to put up a billboard, but frequent visits to a market you are growing creates a ripple effect for you.
-You become the go-to person, solving problems and exploiting opportunities as they arise.
-Hitting and running is a short term game.
+Also, you become the go-to person, solving problems and exploiting opportunities as they arise.
+After all, hitting and running is a short term game.
 Consistency is King.